Butterfly Plecostomus L168 (Dekeyseria Brachyura)

 |GH||2 - 12|

-Natural Habitat of the Butterfly Plecostomus L168
+Photos of Butterfly Plecostomus L168s

 Butterfly Plecos are endemic to the Rio Negro River Basin in Brazil in South America.
 They inhabit moderately fast-flowing streams and tributaries where the water is usually stained a tea colour due to the release of tannins caused by decaying organic matter.